on1san/Custom-Player-Sprite-Switcher/README.md

 ### Editing `hide.lua`

 1. Extract `hide.lua` from the `.zip` archive.
-2. Edit the file to hide specific sprites.
+2. Edit the file to hide or show specific sprites.
 3. Overwrite `hide.lua` in the `.zip` archive.

 * To make the changes visible: close the game, remove the mod and install it again.